wblakedalton/dsc-json-apis-recap-v2-1-online-ds-sp-000/README.md

 ## Introduction

-This short lesson summarizes the topics we covered in section 11 and why they'll be important to you as a data scientist.
+This short lesson summarizes the topics we covered in Section 9 and why they'll be important to you as a data scientist.

-## Objectives
-You will be able to:
-* Understand and explain what was covered in this section
-* Understand and explain why this section will help you become a data scientist
+In this section, you learned about the JSON file format, how to parse and navigate JSON files using the `json` Python module.
+You also learned about the HTTP request/response cycle and using APIs.
+APIs are critical to software development, and they can be powerful tools for gathering data for data scientists.

+Before JSON files were widely adopted, XML files were used.
+You'll have a chance to learn about XML files in the Appendix for this section.

 ## Key Takeaways

-In this section, we really dug into two key formats for storing and transferring data between applications - JSON and XML.
+In this section, we dug into a key format for storing and transferring data between applications - the JSON file format.
+We also covered APIs, which can provide access to a wide range of data that you might need as a data scientist.

 Key takeaways include:

-* XML (eXtensible Markup Language) is a general-purpose markup language for describing any kind of structured data
-* JSON (JavaScript Object Notation) is another common format for storing and accessing data.
-It requires slightly less typing than XML to represent the same information so it has become increasingly popular over the last 10-15 years
+* JSON (JavaScript Object Notation) is a widely adopted format for storing and accessing data.
+It requires slightly less typing than XML to represent the same information so it has become increasingly popular over the last 10-15 years.
-* The XML standard library in Python allows for interacting with XML data - https://docs.python.org/3.6/library/xml.html

 * The JSON standard library in Python is used for interacting with JSON data - https://docs.python.org/3.6/library/json.html

-* Recursive functions have a number of uses - including traversing deeply embedded XML and/or JSON data structures
-* NoSQL databases are data stores that are not relational and don't use SQL for data access.
-Generally, they're categorized as key-value stores (e.g. Redis), document databases (e.g. MongoDB), wide-column databases (e.g. Cassandra) or Graph databases (e.g. Neo4j) although over time some specific databases have started to resist easy categorization.
+* While there are many other kinds of APIs, as a data scientist, you'll typically be working with web APIs.

+* The `requests` library in Python is a great starting point for making HTTP requests to APIs.

+* The two most common HTTP methods you'll use when accessing APIs are GET (to retrieve information) and POST (to send information).

+* Typically, you'll need to authenticate in some manner to gain access to most APIs - one common method for doing so is using OAuth.